 If a person was injured in an accident due to someone else’s negligence, filed a lawsuit, and subsequently died because of these injuries or from related causes, that person’s heirs may be entitled to recover damages by turning the personal injury lawsuit into a wrongful death lawsuit.

-Many people in Sherman Oaks and all across California do not understand the difference between civil and criminal cases arising from their family member’s death.
-Our Sherman Oaks wrongful death lawyer explains that legal heirs of the deceased person may be entitled to file a criminal case against the negligent party if that party’s conduct, negligence, recklessness, wrongful act, or omission to act can be classified as a crime under California laws.
+Many people in California do not understand the difference between civil and criminal cases arising from their family member’s death.
+Our California wrongful death lawyer explains that legal heirs of the deceased person may be entitled to file a criminal case against the negligent party if that party’s conduct, negligence, recklessness, wrongful act, or omission to act can be classified as a crime under California laws.

 A civil case, on the other hand, can be brought by the heirs when the negligent party breached his or her duty of care to the deceased person.
 As you may have guessed by now, the burden of proof is much higher in criminal cases than in civil cases.
 Similarly, penalties and punishment against the defendant are much more serious in criminal cases.

 A rule of thumb is that economic damages usually take up over 70 percent of the total amount of wrongful death compensation.
-And while settlements and verdicts in many wrongful death cases in Sherman Oaks and all across California climb as high as millions of dollars, many people still do not understand what factors are considered by courts when determining economic damages.
+And while settlements and verdicts in many wrongful death cases in California climb as high as millions of dollars, many people still do not understand what factors are considered by courts when determining economic damages.

 The four main factors in determining economic damages and losses are the deceased’s earning capacity before death, his/her health and medical condition, life expectancy, and the value of assets.